Jamazi4/bimcat/node-notes.md

 linestrings from extrude.
 Right now they are connected by an edge. (example of pipe extruded inwards and linestring extrusion output.)

+--this needs fixing--
 okay extrusion still a bit bugged: when extruding from capped and rotation applied - one wall in circle is not rendered

+uncapped mesh based extrusion output gives additional edge in cylinder insides probably needs multiple linestrings output

+lighting
+--this needs fixing--

-think about applying transform because now it doesn't make sense? probably correct way is to multiply the transform by normal vector of prev face
+think about applying transform because now it doesn't make sense? probably correct way is to multiply the transform by normal vector of prev face - correct now because now I'm transforming to the global coords, I can output normal from extrusion and multiply the transform to get local

-the extrude geometry seems not to be indexed for some reason
+the extrude geometry seems not to be indexed for some reason- fixed

 ## General